The Prairie Dog Creek watershed begins approximately 15 miles south of Sheridan and flows north

 The Prairie Dog watershed supports irrigated as well as dryland agriculture, however, cattle

-trans-basin water diversions were built.
-These diversions were built to divert water from North
+water diversions were built.
+These diversions were built to divert water from North Piney

-Piney Creek into the Prairie Dog watershed.
-While these diversions opened up thousands of acres
+Creek into the Prairie Dog watershed.
+While these diversions opened up thousands of acres for

-for irrigation, they have created an unnatural hydrologic condition.
-Because of the steepness of the
+irrigation, they have created an unnatural hydrologic condition.
+Because of the steepness of the upper

-upper portion of the watershed, the diversions have created areas of significant erosion.
-Prairie Dog
+portion of the watershed, the diversions have created areas of significant erosion.
+Prairie Dog Creek

-Creek is currently on the Department of Environmental Quality's (DEQ) "Needs to be Monitored"
+is currently on the Department of Environmental Quality's (DEQ) "Needs to be Monitored" list.

-list.
-This study was initiated during the summer of 2000, and will be completed in October of 2001.
+This study was initiated during the summer of 2000, and was completed in December 2001.

 While the project was underway, the 24 landowners in the Hidden Hills Subdivision proposed